 Your fitness contracts – rules for businesses

-If you own a gym, a fitness center, or a yoga studio, or offer those types of services, there are laws in BC that you must follow when it comes to your contracts and your customers’ cancellation rights.
+If you own a gym, fitness centre, yoga studio, or offer those types of services, there are laws in BC that you must follow when it comes to your contracts and your customers’ cancellation rights.
 Failure to follow the rules can result in financial penalties or enforcement actions and have reputational implications for your business.

 The law in BC